 PPC reporting is a great opportunity to show the fruits of your labor and how they are affecting the overall marketing strategy for your company.
 However, pulling PPC reports also makes some of us want to pull our hair out sometimes!
 How do you make valuable and easy-to-read reports?
 What kind of reports should you be pulling?
 And what’s the best way to tell your PPC story with your data?
 In this conversation, with NinjaCat customer Hanapin Marketing, you'll receive expert-level PPC tips like:

 • How to structure your reports by platform, network, marketing or conversion type

-• Interesting reports you can pull to obtain different perspectives and new insights
+• Interesting reports you can pull to obtain different PPC metrics and new insights

-• When to look your data YoY or MoM
+• When to look your at your data YoY or MoM

 For your convenience, we've also posted slides to illustrate the conversation below.
 And if you'd like a jumpstart on your next PPC report, check out our Report Template Gallery for our Google Ads Report Template and more.
 Enjoy!

 ALKA: Reporting can be time consuming, but not if you have a solid structure for your reports and the tools to automate your reports.

-Reporting should tell a good story.
+Reporting should tell a good data story.
 But that story doesn’t have to be a novel.